OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Introduction

-Finally, we consider another high frequency artifact, also found in other neural-field-based works \cite{erler2020points2surf}.
+Finally, we consider another high-frequency artifact, also found in other neural-field-based works \cite{erler2020points2surf}.
 The desired density (or indicator) function dictates a sharp drop in value at the shape boundary.
-This is contradictory to the induced neural prior, causing sampling related artifacts in the downstream task of mesh extraction (Sec.~\ref{subsec:loss-function-and-inference}).
-To alleviate this, we penalize strong spatial gradients around the in/out boundary contours.
-This enforces smoother transition between the in and out regions, allowing higher quality mesh extraction.
+This is contradictory to the induced neural prior, causing sampling-related artifacts in the downstream task of mesh extraction (Sec.~\ref{subsec:loss-function-and-inference}).
+To alleviate this, we penalize strong spatial gradients around the boundary contours.
+This enforces a smoother transition between the in and out regions, allowing higher-quality mesh extraction.

-As we demonstrate (see Figure~\ref{fig:teaser}), our method yields state-of-the-art reconstructions from planar data, both for man-made and organic shapes.
-The careful loss and training schemes are validated and analyzed in quantitative and qualitative experimentation.
-Our method is arrangement-free, and thus both interpolates all data globally, avoiding local artifacts, and scales well to a large number of slices (see Section~\ref{sec:results}).
-Code and data will be made available.
+As we demonstrate (see Fig.~\ref{fig:teaser}), our method yields state-of-the-art reconstructions from planar data, both for woman-made and organic shapes.
+The careful loss and training schemes are validated and analyzed through quantitative and qualitative experimentation.
+Our method is arrangement-free, and thus both interpolates all data globally, avoiding local artifacts, and scales well to a large number of slices (see Sec.~\ref{sec:results}).